- Life & Money

 Why should I fill out the FAFSA?

-Federal student aid covers expenses including tuition and fees, room and board, books, supplies, transportation and other school-related costs.
+The FAFSA can help you receive federal student aid money that you can use to cover the cost of college, including tuition and fees, room and board, books, supplies, transportation and other school-related costs.

 Families with higher incomes often think their child won’t qualify for need-based grants and decide not to bother with the form—but this is a big mistake.
 It’s always best to fill out the application.
 After all, many states and colleges use the FAFSA to determine eligibility for grants and merit aid awards beyond the federal level.

-Filing the form is also necessary to take out federal student loans, which have benefits typically not associated with private loans, such as fixed interest rates or more flexible repayment plans.
+Filing the form is also necessary to take out federal student loans, which have benefits typically not associated with private loans, such as fixed interest rates, forgiveness opportunities and more flexible repayment plans.
 While only students with financial need will qualify for subsidized student loans, all undergraduates qualify for unsubsidized federal loans, regardless of need.

 You won’t really know if your student qualifies for financial aid unless you try.
 You have nothing to lose and everything to gain.

 The first thing you have to do is create a Federal Student Aid ID.
-The FSA ID is a username and password that allows you to access certain Department of Education websites, including your FAFSA application on fafsa.gov.
+The FSA ID is a username and password that allows you to access certain Department of Education websites, including your FAFSA application.
 It’s also required if you plan to sign your federal student aid documents electronically.
-Student and parent each will need to create their own FSA IDs.
+Students and their parents each will need to create their own FSA IDs.
 Do this early to avoid delays in the process.

 You’ll also need your Social Security number and, if you have a driver’s license, your driver’s license number.

-- Records of untaxed income (child support received, interest income, etc.)
+- Records of untaxed income (child support received, interest from tax free bonds, etc.)

 - Records of assets (savings accounts, investment accounts, investment property, etc.)

-Note that for the latter you must report current values as of the date you sign the FAFSA, and not from your 2021 tax return.
+Note that for the latter, you must report current values as of the date you sign the FAFSA and not from your 2023 tax return.
 Both parents and students will also need to provide their Social Security numbers and driver’s license numbers (if applicable).

 Speaking of schools, you’ll need to list the ones you’re considering on the FAFSA.
 Some states require you to list them in a particular order to be considered for state aid.